 - Exports of chats are not encrypted.
 Any person in any WhatsApp group that you belong to can actually export the entire chat history of the group as a plain text file and publish it anywhere or send/store it anywhere unencrypted.\

 Therefore, you must assume that sensitive and private business information in WhatsApp could easily be exposed at any given moment, despite the end to end encryption that is within WhatsApp itself.

 When there is no absolute separation between private group texts and work chats, the chance of confusion rises significantly.
-It’s also very reasonable to assume employees and management wouldn’t want their private WhatsApp photo to appear in the organization’s communication system – no one want to be represented in front of their colleagues or business partners with an embarrassing photo from their last vacation.
+It’s also very reasonable to assume employees and management wouldn’t want their private WhatsApp photo to appear in the organization’s communication system – no one wants to be represented in front of their colleagues or business partners with an embarrassing personal photo.

 In other words, a blurred mix of personal and business conversations should not be taking place within a single interface, as it only leads to confusion and even a lack of motivation to really work.

 6. Communication Is More than Chat

 Companies don’t just need a tool to chat with their employees, they need to boost engagement, to share updates, to connect colleagues, to enhance productivity, better collaboration, and so much more.